Guangxi: Culture

 "Guangxi" and neighbouring Guangdong literally mean "Western Expanse" and "Eastern Expanse".
 Together, Guangdong and Guangxi are called the "Two Expanses" (两广 (兩廣, leung6 gwong1, Liǎngguǎng)).

 Its culture and language are reflected in this.
 Though now associated with the Zhuang ethnic minority, Guangxi's culture traditionally has had a close connection with Cantonese.
 Cantonese culture and language followed the Xi River valley from Guangdong and are still predominant in the eastern half of Guangxi today.
 Outside of this area, there is a huge variety of ethnicities and language groups represented.

 Guangxi is known for its ethnolinguistic diversity.
 In the capital of Nanning, for example, three varieties of Chinese are spoken locally: Southwestern Mandarin, Yue (specifically Cantonese), and Pinghua, in addition to various Zhuang languages and others.

+Cuisine

+Guangxi cuisine is known as 桂菜 (guìcài) however it is not as affluent as its more known neighbours like Sichuan, Hunan or Guangdong.
+Much of Guangxi's local cuisine is centered around the cuisine of its ethnic minorities.
+This includes the more well known Luosifen soup, 桂林米粉 (guìlín mǐfěn) and a variety of pickled dishes.

+Languages

+Guangxi is highly linguistically diverse.
+Aside from Chinese languages such as Guiliu Mandarin and Yue Chinese, Guangxi is also home to significant Zhuang, Kam, Mulam, Maonan, Hmong, Mien, Bunu, Lajia, Sui, Gelao, Nuosu, and Vietnamese (Kinh) speaking populations.

+Chinese languages

+Significant populations of almost all top-level Chinese language families can be found in Guangxi.